 More than a year later, former Aces employee Kathie Flood is still baffled.
 “We simply don’t know,” she admits.
 “Both studio closures were puzzling, given the rabid enthusiasm of their audiences and the consistent profitability of their titles.
 Microsoft is a big company.
 The decision was made outside of the Aces Studio itself, and we weren’t privy to the details [of] how or why the decision was made.
 In hindsight, it provided a tremendous opportunity for us to work on our own game designs, which we’re extremely excited about.”

 Shutting down Flight Simulator development and apparently drastically changing the direction of the franchise is one of the worst decisions made at Microsoft in the last few years.
-I can’t imagine what they must have been thinking at the Internal Entertainment Business division.
+I can’t imagine what they must have been thinking at the Interactive Entertainment Business division.
 I wonder if they ran this by Steve Ballmer before they actually went ahead with the implementation, because I can’t imagine Ballmer signing off on something as stupid as this.
 Or else he must have been misinformed.

 With this decision they’ve managed to shut down and ruin one of the most successful gaming franchises in the history of the personal computer, not to mention THE BEST flight simulator that has ever existed.
 Nothing comes even close to Flight Simulator X; none of the competitors out there are even half as good.